-The Health Effects Institute (HEI) seeks an individual with expertise in air pollution exposure assessment, environmental health, health impact assessment, epidemiology or related fields to join our growing science team.
-The successful candidate will work closely with HEI’s scientific staff, Director of Science, President and Vice President in an intellectually engaging and collaborative work environment located in the heart of Boston’s downtown.
+The Health Effects Institute seeks an individual with expertise in air pollution exposure assessment, environmental health, health impact assessment, epidemiology, or a related field to join our science team.
+The position will focus on our core air pollution program with some possibility to also work on our Global health or Energy programs.
+The successful candidate will work closely with HEI’s scientific staff, Director of Science, President, and Vice President in an intellectually engaging and collaborative work environment located in the heart of Boston’s downtown.

-The successful candidate will also have an opportunity to support HEI’s key air pollution research programs – in North America and Europe – which may include working with our expert committees to plan new research on key questions; develop requests for applications; manage the review and selection of studies for funding; oversee ongoing studies; review of completed HEI studies, and drafting commentaries on them, among other functions.
-She/he may also participate in the preparation of comprehensive and authoritative reviews of important areas in air pollution research.
-The successful candidate will also represent HEI at professional and other meetings, both national and international, as needed.
+The core air pollution program is designed to provide science to inform important environmental and health decisions in North America and Europe.
+The successful candidate will work with our expert committees to plan new research on key questions; develop requests for applications; manage the review and selection of studies for funding; oversee ongoing studies; and review reports of completed HEI studies and draft commentaries on them, among other functions.
+The candidate may also participate in the preparation of comprehensive and authoritative reviews of important areas in air pollution research.
+The successful candidate will represent HEI at professional and other meetings, both national and international, as needed.

-- Ph.D. or M.S. in a quantitative discipline relevant to air pollution, environmental health, and policy (e.g. atmospheric chemistry, engineering, biostatistics, environmental health, epidemiology); training in public policy analysis a plus.
-(Position title will vary with training/experience.)
+- PhD. in a quantitative discipline relevant to air pollution, environmental health, and policy (e.g., biostatistics, environmental health, or epidemiology); training in public policy analysis a plus.

 - Minimum of 1–2 years of experience beyond the final degree in related work.

-- Strong and proven quantitative analytical skills; programming and data visualization skills.
-Experience with R, Python, GEOS-Chem preferable.
+- Strong quantitative analytical and data visualization skills; experience with R and Python preferable.

 - A self-starter, able to work independently or within collaborative teams, across multiple projects.

-- Excellent written and oral science communication skills; fluent in English; fluency in other languages is a plus.
+- Excellent writing, public speaking, and science communication skills; fluent in English; fluency in other languages is a plus.

-- Authorization to work in the United States without sponsorship essential.
+- Authorization to work in the United States without sponsorship strongly preferred.

 Please send your materials to: